 Basin Lake Fraser Island

 Basin Lake on Fraser Island is one of the many perched lakes that are found in this unique part of the world.
 The island is famous for being the world's largest sand island and as the home of over half of the world's perched lakes!
-Basin Lake as one among many of them as are the famous Lake McKenzie, Lake Wabby and Lake Boomanjin!
+Basin Lake is one among many you will find on Fraser, including Lake McKenzie, Lake Wabby and Lake Boomanjin.

 You can reach Basin Lake from the inland tracks that are found on Fraser Island.
 Relatively speaking, it is found close to Central Station and in between Lake McKenzie and Lake Birrabeen, which are both lakes frequented by roving visitors.
 This beautiful and often deserted lake can be reached by walking from Central Station (5.6km return or 3 hours) or by using the inland tracks in a 4WD.
 If you plan to find this lake without a guide, ensure you have a good map before setting out!
 It's worth the journey to get there and often has little to no crowd, making it a quiet escape to enjoy your surroundings and cool down with a relaxing swim.
 Guided and tag-along tours visit this location, as do independent travellers so they can enjoy the solitude and relaxation that Basin Lake has to offer.